 Crunch time.
 There was nothing else for it but to enter, before the great stone rolled back over the mouth of the cave.

 It was cool and gloomy inside, with the only light provided by two unblocked windows at the front and side of the store.
-John followed the path which had been left between the jostling wardrobes and bookcases, until he had the vague impression of wandering around a subterranean maze.
-Although everything which surrounded him was beautifully homely, the ultimate effect was pristine and comfortless.
+John followed the path that had been left between the jostling wardrobes and bookcases, until he had the vague impression of wandering around a subterranean maze.
+Although everything that surrounded him was beautifully homely, the ultimate effect was pristine and comfortless.
 It was like being in a house whose owner had no possessions to be stored in his countless bookcases and drawers, and no guests to be seated on these chairs which had congregated together like parliamentarians.

 John soon emerged in front of a till.
 Although it was unmanned, his gaze leapt instinctively across the store to where a small, jocular-looking, almost avuncular figure was standing frozen in the doorway of a back room.
 The man grinned at him.
-John hesitated between approaching the figure and continuing towards the light which stretched from a kind of stage door that was surely the entrance to the shop window.
+John hesitated between approaching the figure and continuing towards the light that stretched from a kind of stage door that was surely the entrance to the shop window.
 Another door opened with a muffled gulp, however, and the lady slipped into the shop.

 John’s desire for her was immediately so strong that he could almost feel the hairs rising on his head.
 His normal exterior seemed to wither away, leaving his true personality exposed and glowing.
 The lady was dressed only in underwear and her skin looked wondrously warm and soft, as though she had come wrapped in all the perfumes from beneath a snug duvet.
 For the first time, the lady acknowledged John’s presence.
 She bestowed a pleasant, conspiratorial smile upon him, and John stood amazed, amazed that they were both facing each other and seeing each other.
 It was as if somebody on the television had waved to attract his attention.